 Stability: If you have a loved one that isn’t financially responsible, you can set up a beneficiary with installments of steady income instead of a one lump sum payout, ensuring their monthly living expenses.
 This is a great option as well for dependants that have disabilities, as they may need special long term care for their daily or monthly living expenses and care.

-Income replacement: If you’re married, and your spouse relies on your half of the income, you can also take advantage of the installment payout here, as their lives are able to proceed as usual.
+Income replacement: If you’re married, and your spouse relies on half of the income, you can also take advantage of the installment payout here, as their lives are able to proceed as usual.
 This is also a benefit situation that your business partner can rely on.

 5. Death is Inevitable